ISO 9001:2015 Certification Process: Expert Insights

 DO use diagrams and illustrations rather than long-winded text

-DO use layout that's visually appealing and easy to understand
+DO use a visually appealing and easy-to-understand layout

 DON'T include time-consuming references to other documents

-DON'T include bureaucratic requirements, requirements that are not suitable for your company's circumstances or culture, or requirements that hinder your business operations and productivity
+DON'T include bureaucratic requirements or requirements that are not suitable for your company's circumstances or culture

 Where to Start